The Art

 Museum of Encaustic Arts - permanent collection, Cerillos NM

-Museum of Wayne Co. - permanent collection, NY
+Museum of Wayne Co. - permanent collection, Lyons, NY

 ClearWell Dynamics Corporate, Bryan TX